 How will I be notified of acceptance or denial into the program?

-The coordinator will contact the referring attorney and the Court with a denial or approval for participation.
+The Case Manager will contact the referring attorney and the Court with a denial or approval for participation.
 The Court will schedule a sentencing date on the next possible opening, which could be within a week.

 Participants are required to appear in court on a regular basis.
 The number of times depends on the phase the participant is in.
 Review sessions are held every other Wednesday at the Holland District Court from 3:00pm – 4:30pm.